 Institutional repository: Sharing research data in the Kyoto University Research Information Repository (KURENAI)

-The Kyoto University Academic Information Repository (KURENAI) is Kyoto University’s institutional repository on which all members of Kyoto University can register content.
+Kyoto University Research Information Repository (KURENAI) is Kyoto University’s institutional repository on which all members of Kyoto University can register content.
 The revision of the repository operational policy in June 2019 has made it possible to register research data on which various research works are based as well.
-If you are interested in it, contact us at the email address below.
+If you are interested in it, please refer to the page "Depositing Research Data in KURENAI".